shanesturrock/bioit/docs/picard.md

     cd picard-2.10.4
     ./gradlew shadowJar

-Now make a directory for this jar to go into and move it into there:
+Now make a directory for the jar to go into and move it into there:

     mkdir /opt/bioit/picard/2.10.4
+    mv build/libs/picard.jar /opt/bioit/picard/2.10.4

 Finally, copy the picard wrapper from inside the SPEC directory of the git repository: